EmanueleGallone/SdnAlarmNotification/README.md

 # SDN Alarm Notifier

-SDN Alarm Notifier is a multithreaded application that will retrieve alarms from your SDN devices /TODO
+SDN Alarm Notifier is a multi-threaded application that will retrieve alarms from your SDN devices using NETCONF.

 ## Getting Started